RealToughCandy/7-day-free-trial/README.md

 Learn-to-code platforms can be pricey.
 Try before you buy!

-I've also indicated where a credit card (CC) is required to register.
+I've also indicated where a credit card is required to register.

 _Some of the links here are affiliates.
 That means if you end up going past the free trial & buying soemething, I may earn a few bucks.
 It's a free way to support repos like these, so thank you for your support!_